• Skip to main content

 Chevy/GM 2.7L L3B Engine Reliability

 GM got backlash from customers when it announced its plan to replace the 4.3L LV3 engine with the 2.7L turbocharged engine.
-While drivers were initially reluctant to opt for the 2.7L engine, most drivers had little or no complaint.
+While there was a lot of skepticism when this engine was released it has turned out to be very reliable.

-Apart from potential AFM system failure, whose chances are still very slim, other problems highlighted are all issues a driver could encounter with a direct injection engine and a turbocharger.
+Apart from potential AFM system failure, which has been few and far between, other problems highlighted are all issues a driver could encounter with a direct injection engine and a turbocharger.
 Ultimately, your engine’s reliability depends on how well you maintain it.
 While the 2.7L engine is smaller than the 5.3L and 6.2L V8 engines, it is packed with technology designed to deliver decent fuel efficiency and outstanding performance.
 Overall, it is a splendid commuter truck with adequate towing capacity, perfect for occasional hauling.

 I hate to say this but I’m not buying any more GM trucks.
 At 38k left front tire was leaking out the sidewall, dry rot.
 At 40k my Silverado front rotors were rotted away on one side one rotor when I checked the front brake pads.
 Pads were only 60 percent worn.
 At 62k the fuel pump housing had a rust hole in it and I had an evap leak.
 A week later the tourqe converter started slipping on a hill, now I had to pay for a transmission and I have AFM disabled.
 I now have 64k on a 2011 Silverado Z71 and holding my breathe.
 I’ve been in the car business my whole life, retired as an owner in a transmission shop and I take care of my vehicles.
 Next time if there is a next time it will be a Toyota.